4.5 Image Anomalies

 - Annular ghosts: large annular ghosts1 near their parent images are caused by reflection from the detector windows, back to the filters, then returning to the CCD (see #2 in Figure 4.23).
 Another type of annular ghost arises from reflections between the inner and outer window surfaces; these are much smaller in diameter, relatively low in intensity (well within the specification) and are displaced radially from the parent image by a small amount (see #3 in Figure 4.23).

-- Glint: a star that falls close to the gap between the two WFC CCDs can sometimes create a reflection known as a "glint," thin rays of light extending from the chip gap, as shown in Figure 4.25.
+- Glint: a star that falls close to the gap between the two WFC CCDs can sometimes create a reflection known as a "glint," a thin ray of light extending from the chip gap, as shown in Figure 4.25.
 These rays are the reflection of starlight off the residual indium solder used for chip attachment.

 - "Dragon's breath" is caused by light reflections involving the knife-edged mask in front of the CCD detector.
 This anomaly typically appears as a narrow spike, appearing like a tongue of flame, extending from the edge of the frame (see #4 in Figure 4.23).
 Edge glow is caused by a similar effect, however produces somewhat round and diffuse bright area on the edge of the frame.
 See ACS ISR 2016-06 and the dragon's breath and guide stars interactive web tools for more details of these anomalies.

 In general, little can be done about these anomalies in the post-observation data processing phase.
 Instead, some judicious planning of the actual observations, particularly if bright sources are expected in, or near, the field of view, is recommended.
-For instance, the impact of diffraction spikes (which for ACS lie along X and Y axes) and of CCD blooming (which occurs along the Y direction) due to a bright star, can be reduced by choosing an ORIENT2 that prevents the source of interest from being connected to the bright star along either of these axes.
+For instance, the impact of diffraction spikes (which for ACS lie roughly along the X and Y axes) and of CCD blooming (which occurs along the Y direction) due to a bright star, can be reduced by choosing an ORIENT2 that prevents the source of interest from being located directly above/below or left/right of the bright star.
 Similarly, the impact of WFC elliptical haloes can be minimized by avoiding a bright star in the quadrant associated with amplifier D.